 These days even the smallest B&B tries to conserve energy – not just for the sake of the environment but also to save money.
 Below we have picked out ten green ski hotels and lodges that stand out from the crowd.

 It took two years to build the five-storey Monte Rosa Hut up at 2883m, and it looks more like a space shuttle station than a mountain refuge.
 The aluminium shell houses a wood-panelled interior, and the building produces 90% of its power from solar energy.
 Glacier meltwater is stored in a nearby cave to ensure a year-round water supply, and a micro filtering system bacteriologically cleans the waste water.

 The ‘hut’ is quite a lot more comfortable then other mountain refuges in the Alps, with hot showers, inside flushing loos, and a restaurant.
 It is a destination mainly for ski-tourers from March to June and in summer it attracts hikers.
 You get there by traversing or on a challenging hike from Zermatt’s Rotenboden station on the Gornergrat railway line.

 Les Neiges d’Antan, Cervinia

-The Aosta Valley has a large number of eco hotels, which are part of a programme to promote eco-sustainable tourism in the area.
-One of the hotels is three-star Les Neiges d’Antan in Cervinia, which is heated using wood, with photoelectric roof panels.
+The Aosta Valley has a large number of eco hotels.
+One of them is three-star Les Neiges d’Antan in Cervinia, which is heated using wood, with photoelectric roof panels.
 The natural combustion of hazelnuts provides hot water for the whole building.
 The chef creates dishes using seasonal produce from local farms, the chalet-style rooms have larch wood panelling and the spa’s treatment rooms are lit by candles.

 Bio Hotel Crystal, Obergurgl